liferay/liferay-aui-upgrade-tool/README.md

 1. Install NodeJS
 2. Clone the repository and navigate to its directory
+3. Install the reqiured modules:
+$ npm install commander fs-extra walkdir yuitest
-3. Execute "node bin/ut.js -f projects/liferay/liferay-plugins"
+4. Execute "node bin/ut.js -f projects/liferay/liferay-plugins"

 where "projects/liferay/liferay-plugins" is the directory which contains the Portlets which have to be migrated.